Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • w3 = standard wages for work in third role

-If the employee works in four different roles, you can add an “h4 x w4” term to the numerator and an “h4” term to the denominator.
-The formula remains consistent, regardless of how many roles the employee works.
+If an employee works in four different roles, add an “h4 x w4” term to the numerator and an “h4” term to the denominator.
+The formula scales consistently, no matter how many roles are involved.

-Julia Yurchak, a talent sourcing and acquisition management specialist at Keller Executive Search, emphasized the need for precision when calculating blended overtime rates.
-“My advice is to double-check your calculations, keep detailed records and when in doubt, consult with an employment law attorney,” Yurchak advised.
+Julia Yurchak, a senior recruitment consultant at Keller Executive Search, emphasized the need for precision when calculating blended overtime rates.
+“My advice is to double-check your calculations, keep detailed records and when in doubt, consult with an employment law attorney,” Yurchak said.
 “Your payroll system should be able to handle blended overtime, but it’s worth verifying the math periodically to ensure everything is running correctly.”

 Examples of blended overtime pay